-Each of the other Funds is "geared" (each, a "Fund" and collectively, the "Funds") which means that each has an investment objective to seek daily investment results, before fees and expenses, that correspond either to a multiple (2x) or an inverse multiple (-2x) of the daily performance of a benchmark on a given day. (the "Daily Target").
-The Geared Funds do not seek to achieve Daily Target for any period other than a single day.
-For these purposes, a "day" is measured from the time a Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
-The NAV calculation times for the Funds typically range from 1:25 p.m. to 4:00 p.m.
+Each of the Funds is "geared" (each, "Fund" and collectively, the "Funds") which means that each has an investment objective to seek daily investment results, before fees and expenses, that correspond either to a multiple (2x) or an inverse multiple (-2x) of the daily performance of a benchmark on a given day. (the "Daily Target").
+The Funds do not seek to achieve Daily Target for any period other than a single day.
+A "single day" is measured from the time a Fund calculates its net asset value ("NAV") to the time of the Fund's next NAV calculation.
+The NAV calculation times for the Funds typically range from 1:25 p.m. to 2:30 p.m.
 (Eastern Time).
 Please see the section entitled "Summary-Creation and Redemption Transactions" for additional details on the NAV calculation times for the Funds.